 You also have the options for remote lake fishing.
 There’s a muskie lake for numbers.
 Yes, numbers!
 Now, they don’t get as big as the Perrault fish, but if you want to catch a few in the low-to mid-30-inch range, your odds are excellent!
 We didn’t fish there, and they say the average day is three to five boated, and 10-15 follows.
 That’s some fun action.
 Manotak also offers daily fly-out to a remote wilderness lake for numbers of walleye, pike, and smallmouth.
 Options!

-With the American Plan, you get three delicious meals each day.
+With the American Plan at Manotak Lodge, you get three delicious meals each day.
 Breakfast can range from scrambled eggs, applewood smoked bacon, diced tomatoes, and a home-baked biscuit to blueberry pancakes and sausage links.
 Lunch can be either a packed sandwich with drinks and snacks or a shore lunch kit.
 For dinner, this can be from roasted pork tenderloin and gravy, chicken and wild rice soup, scalloped potatoes, salad bar, peas, and a peanut butter pie cup to a New York strip steak with garlic butter, roasted asparagus, salad bar, homemade bread, and a blueberry pie with vanilla ice cream.
 Bottom line, the food is superb!
 Bring your appetite.

 No trip is complete without a shore lunch.
 This is one of the highlights of any trip to Ontario.
 No restaurant can compare to the outdoor experience of fresh-caught walleye, fresh wilderness air, fire-heated beans, and sharing stories with new friends.